 “And Josh Hutcherson,” she agrees easily.
 “You’re still coming, so get over whatever drama you have going on with Hale and deal with it.
 Anyway, I need a date; Jackson and I are off again.”

-He freezes, halfway through shrugging on a crisp red button up.
+He freezes at the mention of Derek, halfway through shrugging on a crisp red button up.
 It’s bright and different from what he usually sees at these things, and Lydia insists it goes wonderfully with his complexion… or his usual complexion anyway, because he’s gone blotchy with shock when he catches sight of himself in the dressing room mirror.

 Lydia tuts, standing to help him with the last few buttons.

 “Seriously, subtle you two were not.
-Especially these past couple of weeks.”
+Especially these past couple weeks.”

 “He’s a dick,” Stiles returns, and Lydia shrugs, lifting up a navy blue vest and squinting thoughtfully, before exchanging it for charcoal grey.